 b.
 The creation and use of a Computer or Telephone Based Media.

 2. Subject to the Conditions of Use, Wellness Advocates are permitted to use Allowed Content, with written approval from the Company, in the following instances: Apparel, Cinematic Media, use on buildings and signs, and Merchandise according to Media Specific Guidelines found at doterra.com.

 1. Media Specific Guidelines.
-Allowed Content may only be used for Apparel, Cinematic Media, on buildings and signs, and Merchandise according to the Media Specific Guidelines found at of http://doterra.com/US/en/ for the specific Local Market in which the Wellness Advocate is doing business.
+Allowed Content may only be used for Apparel, Cinematic Media, on buildings and signs, and Merchandise according to the Media Specific Guidelines found on http://doterraeveryday.eu/training/ of the specific Local Market in which the Wellness Advocate is doing business.

 2. Context and True Statements.
 Wellness Advocates may not use Allowed Content in violation of the Policy Manual or out of context, or infer meaning other than the express meaning of the Allowed Content, by the use of modifiers, additional text, or other content.
 All content must be true and accurate.

 3. Claims and Representation Concerning doTERRA Products.
-Wellness Advocates may not use, and doTERRA does not support the use of any content that violates federal, state, or local laws, including those laws promulgated by the FDA and FTC and other regulatory bodies (see, Section 11).
-Please review Policy Manual Section 11, Quick Claims Guide, Quick Claims Guide—Social Media, Opportunity and Earnings Disclosure Summary, and Approved Claims List at www.doterra.com for additional guidance.
+Wellness Advocates may not use, and doTERRA does not support the use of any content that breaches laws, including those laws applicable to the regulation of product claims.
+See Section 11.

 5. Slogans and Taglines.
 Wellness Advocates may not add to, subtract from, or modify in any way Company slogans or taglines.
 For example: Changing “Gift of the Earth” to “Gift from the Earth” or “Earthly Gifts”.